10 best investing apps for beginners

 8. Public

-Public allows beginners to buy fractional shares of their favorite companies for any amount of money they choose, commission-free.
+Public allows beginners to buy fractional shares of their favorite available companies for as little as $5, commission-free.
 And with the ability to follow other investors on the app, you can see what everyone else is investing in, learn from them, participate in group messages and share your experiences.

 Features